Alexous-O/Alexous-O/README.md

 - 🌱 I am developing my projects related to **cybersecurity**

-- 🤝 I learn on different platforms **Youtube, TryHackMe, GIthub...**
+- 🤝 I learn on different platforms **Youtube, TryHackMe, Github...**

 - 👨‍💻 All of my projects are available at [my github](https://github.com/Alexous-O)